-The Saleh decision continues the current trend in the U.S. whereby federal courts are limiting the ability of victims of U.S. foreign policy to seek redress.
+The Saleh decision reinforces the movement of U.S. courts to limit the ability of victims of U.S. foreign policy to seek redress.
 In 2011, the United States Court of Appeal for the District of Columbia Circuit (the "D.C.
-Circuit") dismissed lawsuits brought by Afghan and Iraqi civilians who brought suit against former Secretary of State Donald Rumsfeld for redress for the torture they suffered while in detention.18 As in Saleh, the D.C.
-Circuit looked to the Westfall Act to suggest that Donald Rumsfeld was acting in his official capacity when he allegedly authorized and/or failed to protect against torture taking place in Abu Ghraib and elsewhere.
-U.S. federal courts have effectively closed their doors to victims of international crimes perpetrated or conducted by American high-ranking officials.19
+Circuit") dismissed lawsuits brought by Afghan and Iraqi civilians against former Secretary of State Donald Rumsfeld for the torture they suffered while in detention.13 As in Saleh, the D.C.
+Circuit looked to the Westfall Act in ruling that Rumsfeld was acting in his official capacity when he allegedly authorized and/or failed to protect against torture taking place in Abu Ghraib and elsewhere.
+U.S. federal courts have effectively closed their doors to victims of international crimes perpetrated or conducted by American high-ranking officials.14